GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 # QtCreator and ROS2 Setup Guide

-On Ubuntu 18.04+ you can simply install Qt Creator from the official pre-compiled binaries:
+On Ubuntu 18.04+ you can simply install QtCreator from the official pre-compiled binaries:

 ```
 #!bash